crazyyy/remont-cw.ru/wordpress/wp-content/plugins/quotes-and-tips/readme.txt

 2. Choose `Additional options`.
 3. Apply the necessary settings in the blocks Background image repeat, Background image horizontal alignment, Background image vertical alignment.

-= How to use the other language files with Quotes and Tips? =

-Here is an example for the German language files.

-1. In order to use another language for WordPress it is necessary to switch the WP version to the required language and in the configuration wp file - `wp-config.php` in the line `define('WPLANG', '');` type `define('WPLANG', 'de_DE');`.
-If everything is done properly the admin panel will be in German.

-2. Make sure that the the files `de_DE.po` and `de_DE.mo` are present in the plugin (in the languages folder which is in the root of the plugin).

-3. If there are no such files you should copy the other files from this folder (for example, for the Russian or Italian language) and rename them (you should write `de_DE` instead of `ru_RU` in both files).

-4. You can edit the files using the program Poedit - http://www.poedit.net/download.php - please download this program, install it, open the file with this program (the necessary language file) and for each line in English add  translation in German.

-5. If everything is done properly all lines will be in German in the admin panel and in the front-end.

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =

 Please make sure that the problem hasn't been discussed yet on our forum (<a href="http://support.bestwebsoft.com" target="_blank">http://support.bestwebsoft.com</a>).
 If no, please provide the following data along with your problem's description:

 1. the link to the page where the problem occurs
 2. the name of the plugin and its version.
 If you are using a pro version - your order number.
 3. the version of your WordPress installation
 4. copy and paste into the message your system status report.
-Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">Instuction on System Status</a>
+Please read more here: <a href="https://docs.google.com/document/d/1Wi2X8RdRGXk9kMszQy1xItJrpN0ncXgioH935MaBKtc/edit" target="_blank">Instruction on System Status</a>

 == Screenshots ==